-The world’s most famous flower show is back for another year, featuring cutting-edge garden design, fabulous shopping and plants from every corner of the globe.
+The world’s most famous flower show returned in 2019 and featured cutting-edge garden design, fabulous shopping and plants from every corner of the globe.

-The RHS Chelsea Flower Show, sponsored by M&G Investments, runs from 21 to 25 May 2019 and features the very best that the gardening world has to offer, including the famous Great Pavilion at the heart of the show packed with specialist growers and nurseries.
+The RHS Chelsea Flower Show, sponsored by M&G Investments, featured the very best that the gardening world had to offer, including the famous Great Pavilion at the heart of the show packed with specialist growers and nurseries.

 The RHS Back to Nature Garden

-The RHS Back to Nature Garden, designed by HRH The Duchess of Cambridge, Andrée Davies and Adam White, brings to life a woodland scene and explores the idea of play and enjoying the great outdoors.
+The RHS Back to Nature Garden, designed by HRH The Duchess of Cambridge, Andrée Davies and Adam White, brought to life a woodland scene and explored the idea of play and enjoying the great outdoors.

-After the show, elements of the garden will be relocated to Devon Partnership NHS Trust Dewnans Centre, in a partnership between the NHS and the RHS.
+After the show, elements of the garden were relocated to Devon Partnership NHS Trust Dewnans Centre, in a partnership between the NHS and the RHS.

 See the RHS and Duchess' activity guides for children